'Making Babies': Andrea Byrne's podcast on fertility returns for new series

 To help me out with this mission to smash some taboos, I’ve turned to some well-known faces for Series 2 of my podcast.
 It starts with presenter Gabby Logan, who tells me about her IVF experience with her husband, former rugby player Kenny Logan.

-Presenter Gabby Logan has spoken about about her experience with IVF.
-Credit: PA Images
+Presenter Gabby Logan Credit: PA

 I was curious to know not only how Gabby dealt with things, but also how Kenny did, because men are such an important part of the conversation as well.
 She explained that Kenny had been really concerned about his own fertility.